symplify/coding-standard/README.md

  }
 ```

-Do you want skip some classes?
+Do you want to skip some classes?
 Configure it:

 ```yaml
 # ecs.yml